gatsbyjs/gatsby/docs/docs/sourcing-from-agilitycms.md

 All of those pages and content are then made available in GraphQL to the React Components you will write to render those pages.

 Check out the component called "Jumbotron".
-This is a simple example of how to display a styled heading and sub-heading with content that comes from Agility CMS.
+This is an example of how to display a styled heading and sub-heading with content that comes from Agility CMS.
 Here is the Module that provides this content being edited in the Agility CMS Content Manager:

 ![Agility CMS - Example Module - Jumbotron](./images/agilitycms-jumbotron.png)